STRATEGY

 LIGHTHOUSE THEMES

-With the lighthouse theme of Mobility & Environment, we want to make Darmstadt a digital pioneer in the compatibility of mobility and sustainability.
-In doing so, we rely on intelligent, intermodal mobility solutions that protect the environment and use our resources carefully through connected and efficient energy consumption.
-Intelligent and needs-based mobility services help our 120,000 public transport users and 75,000 cars to get around the city without any problems, while reducing traffic and protecting the environment.
+With the lighthouse topic of mobility and the environment, we want to make Darmstadt a digital pioneer in the compatibility of mobility and sustainability.
+In doing so, we are focusing on intelligent, intermodal mobility solutions that protect the environment and make careful use of our resources through networked and efficient energy consumption.
+Intelligent and needs-based mobility services help our 120,000 public transport users and 75,000 cars get around the city easily every day, while at the same time reducing traffic volumes and protecting the environment.

 Education